utsav0/daily-dev-tips/src/pages/posts/firefox-clip-path-editor.md

   - firefox
 ---

-Something my default browser Chrome doesn't have is a cool clip-path editor.
+Something my default browser Chrome doesn't have is a fantastic clip-path editor.
 Something Firefox does come with, and it can be super helpful to guide you through making cool shapes with clip-path CSS.

-The tool can be used to create new clip-paths from scratch or modify existing ones.
+The tool can create new clip paths from scratch or modify existing ones.

 It looks like this: